Sandhu40/maya-dante-blog/src/content/blog/post-8.md

 ---
-title: 'Unveiling the Magic: Exploring the Latest CSS Features'
-excerpt: 'Highlight and explain the newest CSS features or updates.
-Include examples and demonstrate how these features can enhance the styling and layout of web pages.'
+title: "Small Habits That Make Everyday Social Work More Manageable"
+excerpt: "Social work can feel intense and unpredictable, but small daily habits can make a real difference.
+In this post I share simple, realistic routines that have helped me stay organised, grounded and more present with children and families."
-publishDate: 'October 11 2023'
+publishDate: 'Nov 11 2025'
 tags:
+  - Wellbeing
-  - CSS
+  - Practice Skills
-  - Web development
+  - Reflection
 isFeatured: true
 seo:
   image: